memanuel/acid-base-gen/README.md

 Then run these commands in a terminal if you are on a Windows platform:

     > cd \your\path\to\acid-base-gen
-    > conda env create -f src/abg.yml
+    > conda env create -f src/abg-win64.yml
     > conda activate abg

 This will create a new conda environment on your system named `abg` that includes all the packages required to run the Python programs.
+The steps on a Linux platform are similar:

+    $ cd /your/path/to/acid-base-gen
+    $ conda env create -f src/abg-linux.yml
+    $ conda activate abg

-It has not been tested on a Linux or Mac platform.
-However, in principle it should be easy to adapt to these platforms if required.
+It has not been tested on a Mac platform.
+However, in principle it should be easy to adapt to Mac if required.

 ## Replicate Generation of the published figures